In every month of the year there are plants that stand out more than most.

 April – Small spring flowers

-By mid-spring, the increased warmth and light available encourages spring flowers like auriculas, violas and muscari into bloom.
+By mid-spring, the increased warmth and light available encourages spring flowers like auriculas, violas and grape hyacinths into bloom.
 Check out this beautiful spring bulb tray to create, which combines lots of spring flowers.

 May – Tulips